 Students training within the Clinical Neuropsychology Concentration will complete the concentration requirements in addition to all general requirements of the Clinical Psychology Doctoral Training Program.
 The training program typically requires at least five years of graduate training prior to the one-year internship.
 Thereafter, graduates will, with rare exception, pursue a two-year postdoctoral fellowship in Clinical Neuropsychology.
 This training timeline translates to a minimum of eight years from the start of the graduate program to the completion of all requirements to become a board-certified Clinical Neuropsychologist.

 For students who are considering the Neuropsychology Concentration, we encourage you to review the research programs of our faculty to determine the best fit.
 Note that although Dr. Karr is the Clinical Neuropsychology Coordinator, he is not the sole faculty person available to mentor clinical psychology students who do this concentration; in fact, if when you apply for admission you identify Dr. Karr as your potential mentor and your research interests do not align with his research interests, you will not be a competitive applicant to our program.
 UK Clinical Psychology faculty who mentor students in our Neuropsychology Concentration are Drs.
-Tom Adams, Jessica Burris, Justin Karr, Michelle Martel, and Suzanne Segerstrom.
+Tom Adams, Jessica Burris, Justin Karr, and Michelle Martel.
+Jordan Harp in the Department of Neurology also has interest in mentoring students within the Neuropsychology Concentration.
 Faculty members outside of the clinical faculty may also have interest in mentoring a Clinical Neuropsychology trainee; and, if students wish to conduct research under a faculty in a different area (e.g., Cognitive Neuroscience; Developmental, Social, and Health), they should reach out to that faculty to gauge their interest in mentoring a student in the clinical program.
+Dr.